 Most decisions on the trips I go on are decided by me, and this is mostly because I traveled solo, but every choice we made in New Orleans on New Year’s Eve night was completely chosen by fate…

 This post contains affiliate links, which means I receive a small commission if you make a purchase using these links.
-It is no additional cost to you and I cross my heart I only recommend products & deals that will help you get the most out of your travel experience.
+It is at no additional cost to you and I cross my heart I only recommend products & deals that will help you get the most out of your travel experience.

 How New Year’s Eve in New Orleans Started…

-We ventured out of the hotel into the pouring down rain of New Orleans in search of a delicious dinner.
+We ventured out of the hotel into the downpour of rain and into New Orleans in search of a delicious dinner.

 Of course, everything was packed or set up with a prix fixe menu, luckily we stumbled into this little-hidden gem…

 The Butcher(@CochonButcherDining) was exactly as it sounds, a butcher shop with a sandwich counter and full bar…which we chose to sit at.

 I ordered the Cajun Pork Dog on a Pretzel Bun and the Rik Slave off the drink menu, which consisted of a Miller High Life and a shot of Old Forrester Bourbon.

 It was a great way to start off the night!!